 highly motivated, competent and performance-oriented

-employees and hence the the Group strategy;
+employees and hence fulfilling the the People strategy;

 - Ensure that employees are offered a competitive and market aligned total reward offering;